MuchiniGun/js30/README.md

 Day 10: Done.
 Had to catch up a little bit but this was a good lesson, helped with understanding different types of thinking Day 11: Done, similar logic to the canvas applied
 Day 12: Done, fun little excerise
+Day 13: Done, learned slide in on scroll and scroll animations which is very useful !